-Today we generally call them ganseys, but they are also known as guernseys or jerseys; jumpers or sweaters worn as work-wear linked to sea-faring, notably shipbuilding or fishermen.
-Research [3] shows they were worn by fishermen from the late 1800's to the mid-20th century.
+Today we generally call them ganseys, but they are also known as guernseys or jerseys; jumpers or sweaters worn as work-wear linked to sea-faring, notably shipbuilding or the fishing industry from the late 1800's to the mid-20th century [1].

-Gladys Thomson asserts that they came from the Channel Islands of the same name [1], and notes the main differences between Guernseys and Jerseys lie in the yarn (dark blue for guernseys, more colours for jerseys), and the weight of jerseys being thinner.
-The name also exists in Scottish Gaelic and in Norwegian so the origin of the name is not clear.
+Gladys Thomson asserts that they came from the Channel Islands of the same name [2], and notes the main differences between Guernseys and Jerseys lie in the yarn (dark blue for guernseys, more colours for jerseys), and the weight of jerseys being thinner.
+Today's Guernseys do not share the same patterning as ganseys and tend to be seamed garments, whereas the majority of ganseys have patterning and are seamless.

-Regardless of what you call them, ganseys are single-colour garments, crafted by wives, sisters, mothers daughters and the crew of women who followed the fishing fleets around the coasts to prepare the catch for market (also known as the Herring Girls).
-Interestingly, is it also now known that the women made these garments for themselves, as ganseys in pink, pale green and raspberry colours have been discovered [2].
+Regardless of what you call them, ganseys are single-colour garments, crafted by relations of the wearer.
+They are also associated with the women who followed the fishing fleets around the coasts to prepare the catch for market (also known as the Herring Girls).
+Interestingly, is it also now thought that the women may made these garments for themselves, as ganseys in pink, pale green and raspberry colours have been discovered [3].

 They were designed to be a warm, close-fitting and hard-wearing garment.
-They are traditionally knit using 100% wool, on 2-2.75mm long-length double-pointed needles.
-Pre-dating lovely pre-made needles or perhaps a necessity due to cost, steel wires were used, with the needle points created by grinding the ends on stone.
-The small needle size and highly twisted yarn produces a garment with a close weave, which is water-repellent and helps regulate body temperature.
-Perfect for fishermen.
+They are traditionally knit using 2-2.75mm long-length double-pointed needles, using 100% wool (with a tight twist) to produce a garment with a close weave, which is water-repellent and helps regulate body temperature.

 Ganseys were not just working garments, they were also a respectable form of dress for special occasions, including Sunday services and formal family photographs.

-They were also not knitted solely for family members; as times changed, women were later employed by larger companies to produce hand-knitted ganseys as part of a network of skilled knitters.
-The yarn was delivered and the knitted items taken away by the knitting agent.
+They were also knitted for profit; as times changed, women were later employed by larger companies to produce hand-knitted ganseys as part of a network of skilled knitters.
+The yarn was delivered and the knitted items collected by the knitting agent.
 This was an important source of income for women, whose husbands may have sought work elsewhere in the country or even overseas.

 Patterns and techniques were handed down verbally from grandmothers, mothers and aunts to young family members.
 Girls began to knit at an early age and there was no need for written instructions.
 Patterns could be representative of an individual area or even family, though knitters also shared techniques as they moved around the coasts with the fishing fleet, and motifs can be seen replicated in different areas.
 What is known about the patterns today has come from extensive research by a number of individuals and projects (see Motifs and Patterns and References and Further Reading below).